olivierSachot/PodiumLoggerUs/_pages/privacypolicy.md

 ---
 layout: page
-title: Politique de confidentialité
+title: Privacy policy
 include_in_header: false
 ---

 **Last updated**
-28 Février 2021
+February 28, 2021

-# Politique de confidentialité
+# Privacy policy
-Podium Logger stocke ses données uniquement en local sur votre iPhone.
-Rien n'est envoyé à des serveurs.
+Podium Logger stores its data only locally on your iPhone.
+Nothing is sent to servers.

-## Autorisations demandées
+## Authorizations requested
-Podium Logger demande les autorisations suivantes (qui peuvent être refusées) :
+Podium Logger requests the following permissions (which can be denied):

-- Accès à la localisation : A la création d'une nouvelle compétition, la localisation par défaut est l'endroit où vous vous trouvez.
+- Location access: When creating a new competition, the default location is where you are.
-- Accès aux excercices enregistrés sur votre iPhone (et leurs parcours) : Permet de créer plus rapidement des compétitions avec ces données (distance, durée, date et localisation).
+- Access to the workouts saved on your iPhone (and their routes): Allows you to create competitions more quickly with these data (distance, duration, date and location).
-- Accès aux contacts : Permet de créer plus facilement des amis (pour enregistrer leurs performances et pour partager des données).
+- Access to contacts: Makes it easier to create friends (to record their performances and to share data).
-- Accès à l'album photo : Permet d'associer des photos à chaque compétition.
+- Access to the photo library: Allows you to associate photos with each competition.